48 hours in Oslo at Christmas time

 2 p.m. - At Universitetsgata 13 is the National Gallery, offering a version of Edvard Munch's "The Scream" and works by other modernists and Norwegian landscape artists.

-3 p.m. - Beeline over Spikersuppa to Oslo's chunky City Hall.
-Note the intricate brickwork, scan the wooden friezes and duck in where the Nobel Peace Prize was awarded on December 10 before rounding the building to behold the Oslo Fjord, with ferries to everywhere.
+3 p.m. - Make a beeline over Spikersuppa to Oslo's chunky City Hall.
+Note the intricate brickwork, scan the wooden friezes and duck into where the Nobel Peace Prize is awarded before rounding the building to behold the Oslo Fjord, with ferries to everywhere.

 At right is the Nobel Peace Prize Museum and a wharf area restored for shopping and dining.
-Head left to Akershus Fortress, whose oldest stonework dates to the 13th century.
+At your left is the Akershus Fortress, whose oldest stonework dates to the 13th century.

+4 p.m.
+Follow the Aker Brygge boardwalk to Tjuvholmen, an artificial island filled with minimalistic Scandinavian architecture and home to the coolest art galleries in town.

+On top of a decent collection of continental restaurants and cafes, sits Renzo Piano's first-ever design to be built in Scandinavia.
+The Astrup Fearnley Museum of Modern Art features everything from Surrealism to post-modernist art such as Damien Hirst and Jeff Koons to name but a few of the attractions.

-5 p.m. - Onward to the city's stunning new waterside Opera house clad in white Carrara marble.
-It's only 10 or 12 blocks away, but you're at 60 degrees latitude, so why not hail a cab?
+6 p.m. - Onward to the city's stunning new waterside Opera house clad in white Carrara marble - why not hail a cab?

 8 p.m. - Some 500 Norwegian crowns gets you a December speciality -- lutefisk, or lye-soaked cod topped with mustard and bacon fat, come back for as many servings as you like...if you like it.